vanbrantley/Avatar/README.md

 ![Closet Mode](public/closet-mode.png)

-The Avatar character is made up of 5 different areas (hat, face, top, bottom, shoe), each of which you can assign the color of.
+The Avatar character is made up of 5 different areas (hat, face, top, bottom, shoe) - each of which you can assign the color of.

 Click an area on the Avatar to make it the selected area.